Undergraduate Course: Development and Decolonization in Latin America (GEGR10114)

 On completion of this course, the student will be able to:

 - Have a knowledge of key theoretical perspectives in Latin American development and be able to critically evaluate their significance

-- Have a sense of the ways in which the cultural, the economic, the political and the social are entangled in Latin American development practice and theory
+- Have an advanced understanding of the ways in which the cultural, the economic, the political, the social, the environmental and the epistemic are entangled in Latin American development practice and theory

-- Understand the importance of everyday media geographies in Latin America in representing, making and contesting development
+- Understand the importance of cultural politics and political activism and struggle in Latin America in representing, making, and contesting development

 - Have an in-depth understanding of the modernity/coloniality/decoloniality research paradigm and be able to apply it to specific development issues, social movements, or political processes

-del Sarto A, Ríos A and Trigo A. (eds) The Latin American Cultural Studies Reader.
-Durham: Duke University Press.
+del Sarto A, Ríos A and Trigo A (eds) The Latin American Cultural Studies Reader.

 Galeano E (1973) Open Veins of Latin America: Five Centuries of the Pillage of a Continent.
 New York: Monthly Review Press

 Williamson E (2009) The Penguin History of Latin America.
 London: Penguin.

 In addition, there is a decolonial reading list that you make extensive use of during